 Setting up the Fan Hub

 Setting up the Fan Hub is also quite straight forward.
-It requires one SATA power connection from the PSU and one 3/4 pin connection from the motherboard header to the Fan hub.
+It requires one SATA power connection from the PSU and one 3 or 4 pin connection from the motherboard header to the Fan hub.

 The female end of the Fan Hub connects to the motherboard which then branches into several male headers for you to connect Fans to.